 Professional writing instruction: program introduced in program year 2016-17 to strengthen students' writing and critical thinking skills while teaching them to advocate for social change.

-Group academic instruction: in-class instruction focused on college prep facilitated by Team Leads and mentors.
+Group academic instruction: in-class instruction focused on college prep facilitated by Team Leads.

 Access to experts on college admissions & financial aid: outside speakers who specialize in college selection, admission and financial aid processes present to mentors and mentees in junior and senior year.